doyousketch2/SatRGB/README.md

 *Need to find a disk with these image types to test on.*
 *Let me know if you find any.*

-There's a few more formats, I'll add them, once deciphered.
+These are like 12 formats each, all rolled into one.
+I'll add them, once deciphered.
 - [ ] SEGA_32BIT2DSCR
 - [ ] Sega_Super32X_2D